THE PROBLEM WITH FRETTING

 The actions of King Josiah of Judah illustrate a very important point.
 He assumed that God wanted Pharaoh Neco stopped.
 But this assumption was not true.
 How many Americans of today are assuming they know what God wants.
 Are they going to Him and asking Him what He wants done, or like Josiah, are they assuming what God’s will is?

-While carefully reviewing the 37th Psalm, I notice that God emphasized we are to delight ourselves in the Lord and He will cut off the wicked in His time.
+While carefully reviewing the 37th Psalm, I noticed that God emphasized we are to delight ourselves in the Lord and He will cut off the wicked in His time.

 If God makes clear to us that we should do something about the current evil, then we must do that.
 Otherwise, we are to think happy, loving thoughts and pray earnestly for changes we would like to see made.
 We are not to permit Satan to tear us down to his level where we rage and curse about the darkness.

 For like the grass they will soon wither, like green plants they will soon die away.
-(Psalms 37:2)
+(Psalm 37:2)

 I can remember when Adolf Hitler’s name, and that of Mussolini, were in the paper every day.
 Where are they now?
 So it is with the wicked.
 They flourish like weeds for a season; and then they wither and die.

 Trust in the LORD and do good; dwell in the land and enjoy safe pasture.
-(Psalms 37:3)
+(Psalm 37:3)

 The verse above is all that God is requiring of most of us.
 We are not obligated to spend our time cursing the darkness.
 There always is some present good that we can do.
 If we will obey God in this, He will see that we are kept safe even though the dark clouds swirl about us.

-Here is an example of doing good: a boy in our church is being especially kind to another boy in his school The other boy has muscular dystrophy and is not very popular among the students.
+Here is an example of doing good: a boy in our church is being especially kind to another boy in his school.
+The other boy has muscular dystrophy and is unpopular among the students.
 He is ungainly in appearance and actions, not being able to walk.

 Delight yourself in the LORD and he will give you the desires of your heart.
-(Psalms 37:4)
+(Psalm 37:4)

 I imagine the Lord’s disciples cursed the Roman soldiers numerous times, not realizing that they were causing the atonement that would take away the sins of the world.
 In spite of what we are seeing about us, all things are working together for the good of those who love God.

-Commit your way to the LORD; trust in him and he will do this: (Psalms 37:5)
+Commit your way to the LORD; trust in him and he will do this: (Psalm 37:5)